RxnRover/CyRxnOpt/docs/source/developer/add_new_optimizer.rst

 After implementing your optimizer class, update the `OptimizerController.py` file to use your optimizer.

 #.
-At the top of this file, add the optimizer import line:
+At the top of this file, add the optimizer import line, replacing
+`OptimizerName` with the name of your optimizer class:

       .. code:: python

-         from CyRnxOpt.OptimizerName import OptimizerName
+         from CyRxnOpt.OptimizerName import OptimizerName

-#. update `get_optimizer()` function if statements,
+#.
+Update the `get_optimizer()` function to include your optimizer:

       .. code:: python

          elif optimizer_name == "name":
              optimizer = OptimizerName(venv)

-3. All the function parameters should be match with other classes.
+3. #.
+All the function parameters should match with the corresponding abstract function defined in `OptimizerABC`.
 If you want to add new parameter for any function first add that into the optimizer controller function and give default value as None.
-For Example if your algorithm predict function, required new parameter call learning rate.
+For Eexample, if your algorithm predict function requires a new parameter call, learning rate.

    .. code:: python

+      def predict(
-      def predict( optimizer_name: str,
+          optimizer_name: str,
           prev_param: List[Any],
           yield_value: float,
           experiment_dir: str,
+          config: Dict,
-          config: Dict, venv:NestedVenv = "",
+          venv: NestedVenv = "",
           obj_func=None,
-          learning_rate = None ) -> List[Any]:
+          learning_rate = None
+      ) -> List[Any]:
-          pass